 I really hope this will encourage you to try compost worm farming for yourself, its not as hard as it sounds!

 Liz Beavis is a small-scale cattle farmer and soap-making beekeeper in rural Queensland, Australia.
 On her Eight Acres Farm, she sells beef-tallow soaps, honey and beeswak, and is the author of Our Experience with House Cows, A Beginners Guide to Backyard Chickens and Chicken Tractors, Make Your Own Natural Soap, and the Solar Bore Pump Handbook.
-Connect with Liz on Facebook, Instagram, and Pinterest, and read all of her MOTHER EARTH NEWS posts here.
+Connect with Liz on Facebook, Instagram, and Pinterest.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.